comunes/docker-kune/README.md

 	  -p 7070:7070 -p 7443:7443 -p 5229:5229 -p 5269:5269 \
 	comunes/kune:0.0.1-1
 ```
-Point your browser to `http://localhost:8888`.
+Point your browser to `http://localhost:8888` or whatever domain you have configured in `KUNE_DOMAIN` env variable.

 # Other steps